濕疹有哪些不同類型?

 • Light therapy exposes your skin to ultraviolet light to heal the rash.

 • Avoid scratching.
-You may cause infection.
+You may cause an infection.

 • Wear gloves and protective clothing when handling chemicals.